 At Wittenberg University, WittSems were an introductory class program that freshmen were required to take.
-Although Wittenberg changed their format for freshman classes in 2015, each individual had its own unique theme.
+Although Wittenberg changed their format for freshman classes in 2015, each individual WittSem had its own unique theme.
 At their core, they focused on forcing freshman out of their comfort zone.
 By the end of the semester, freshmen were supposed to be thinking about difficult topics in a whole new light.

 For Dr. Nancy McHugh and Dr. Tammy Proctor coffee was the perfect avenue to teach students about social justice.
-Together they taught “Making Coffee: Putting A Human Face Your Daily Cup.”
+Together they taught “Making Coffee: Putting A Human Face On Your Daily Cup.”
 Throughout the course of the semester, the class covered the history of coffee, mass production, organic coffee farmers, and the ethics of coffee production.

 McHugh, a Philosophy professor, taught the class back in 2010- right before the coffee market exploded.
 Most of her students didn’t even like coffee or had never tried it when the semester started.